tharcissie/akan/README.md

  `https://github.com/tharcissie/akan.git` <br>
  After cloning it open it in your code editor and run it in your browser

+ ## BDD
+    * User enter a valid year
+    * User enter a valid month
+    * User enter a valid day
+    * choose your gender

  ## Link to live site on GitHub Pages
  https://tharcissie.github.io/akan/